MuseIT-project/documentation/docs/wp3/index.md

 # WP3 software overview

 Work package 3 contains several outputs.
-They are listed below.
+They are listed below, use any of the links to navigate.

 ## HaptiDesigner